Brand Naming Architecture

 Primary Aftermarket Brand Logos – Adding Product Names and Descriptors

-There will be times where it may become advantageous or necessary to add a product name (such as AdvanTEK) or a descriptor (such as Industrial Driveshafts) to a Primary Aftermarket Brand Logo.
+There will be times where it may become advantageous or necessary to add a product name (such as AdvanTEK) to a Primary Aftermarket Brand Logo.
 The following should be followed when adding these components.
 NOTE: To obtain one of these specialized logos, simply ask the Aftermarket Marketing Department to have one made for you.
 Do not attempt to create one on your own.

 Adding a product name